microsoft/vscode-docs/docs/java/java-refactoring.md

 ---
 # Java Code Refactoring and Source Actions in Visual Studio Code

 VS Code provide lots of refactoring options to refactor your code, source actions to generate code and fix issues while you're coding.
+To access them, click on the `light bulb` 💡 whenever you see it.
+Or right-click the editor view and pick "`Source Action...`".

 ## Refactoring